YacJack/LOL_Mid_Bot_Comparison/README.md

 ## **Cleaning and EDA**
 ### Univariate Analysis
 <iframe src="assets/goldspent.html" width=800 height=600 frameBorder=0></iframe>
+This is a visual presentation for the "goldspent" variable.
+We can observe that the distribution of gold spent is approximately normal but slightly skewed to the right.
+This makes sense because few players could spend more than 40k gold in a game.

 <iframe src="assets/damagetochampions.html" width=800 height=600 frameBorder=0></iframe>
+This is a visual presentation for the "damage to champions" varaible.
+We can observe that the distribution of damage to champions is also approximately normal and skewed to the right.
+This makes sense because extremely high damage is not normal in League of Legends.

 ### Bivariate Analysis
 <iframe src="assets/goldspentvsdamage.html" width=800 height=600 frameBorder=0></iframe>
+From gold vs damage to champions scatter plot, we observe a clear positive relationship between them.
+Though the relationship is not too strong, it makes sense that with more gold, players tend to deal more damage.

 <iframe src="assets/positionvsdamage.html" width=800 height=600 frameBorder=0></iframe>
+From the box plot of mid and bot players' position vs damage to champions, we observe a higher median, max, min, and box range in bot lane players.
+Thus, we might consider using "bot lane player carries more" as our alternative hypothesis.

 ### Interesting Aggregates
 | position   |   [0, 5) |   [5, 10) |   [10, 15) |   [15, 20) |   [20, 25) |   [25, 30) |